mindvalley/wukong-cli/README.md

 ## INSTALLATION

-For installation on various platforms, you can follow the detailed instructions in the [Installation](https://github.com/mindvalley/wukong-cli/wiki/Installation) page.
-For quickly install it with Homebrew, run the following command.
+For installation on various platforms, you can follow the detailed instructions provided in the [Installation](https://github.com/mindvalley/wukong-cli/wiki/Installation) page.
+For a quick installation using Homebrew, run the following command:

 ```bash
 brew tap mindvalley/wukong